gradle-nexus/publish-plugin/README.md

 ### HTTP Timeouts

 You can configure the `connectTimeout` and `clientTimeout` properties on the `nexusPublishing` extension to set the connect and read/write timeouts (both default to 1 minute).
 Good luck!

+---

+## Behind the scenes

+The plugin does the following:

+- configure a Maven artifact repository for each repository defined in the `nexusPublishing { repositories { ... } }` block in each subproject that applies the `maven-publish` plugin
+- create a `initialize${repository.name.capitalize()}StagingRepository` task that starts a new staging repository in case the project's version does not end with `-SNAPSHOT` (customizable via the `useStaging` property) and sets the URL of the corresponding Maven artifact repository accordingly.
+In case of a multi-project build, all subprojects with the same `nexusUrl` will use the same staging repository.
+- make all publishing tasks for each configured repository depend on the `initialize${repository.name.capitalize()}StagingRepository` task.
+- create a `publishTo${repository.name.capitalize()}` lifecycle task that depends on all publishing tasks for the corresponding Maven artifact repository.